General relativity: gravitation and curvature of space-time

-These are all questions that the Summer school participants will try to answer during one week.
+These are all questions that the pre-university week participants will try to answer during one week.
 From Newton’s first law of motion to special relativity, and then from Newton’s second law of motion to general relativity, the high school students will follow the footsteps that led to discoveries at the basis of today’s work on the origin of the Universe, gravitational waves, and black holes.

-Conferences from – among others – Dr Michael Esfeld, expert in philosophy of science, as well as visits of EPFL labs complete the program of this Summer school.
+Conferences from – among others – Dr Michael Esfeld, expert in philosophy of science, as well as visits of EPFL labs complete the program of this pre-university week.

 - Where and when

-- High school students who have passed their first year
+- High school students who have passed their 1st year

 - Teaching staff

 - Dr Nicolas Michel, EPFL graduate in physics and mathematics and high school teacher, accompanied by several EPFL students

 - CHF 50.- (excluding VAT).
 Lunches are included but the participants have to cover their housing and living expenses.
 Rooms are pre-booked at the Jeunotel in Lausanne until May 16, 2022.
 Please contact [email protected] if you are interested

 - Please contact the Education Outreach Department for any question: [email protected]